MiRitter87/trading-cockpit-backend/README.md

 ### Dashboard
 The Dashboard aims to provide a meta overview of the current state of the market.

 At the end of the scan process, statistical data of the instruments are calculated.
-Those statistical are exposed either as tabular data or as charts using WebServices.
+Those statistics are exposed either as tabular data or as charts using WebServices.

 ## Technology